MinecraftForge/Documentation/docs/models/files.md

 !!! note
     JSON models only support cuboid elements; there is no way to express a triangular wedge or anything like it.
 To have more complicated models, another format must be used.

-When an RL refers to the location of a JSON model, it is not suffixed with `.json`, unlike OBJ and B3D models (e.g. `minecraft:block/cube_all`, not `minecraft:block/cube_all.json`).
+When a `ResourceLocation` refers to the location of a JSON model, it is not suffixed with `.json`, unlike OBJ and B3D models (e.g. `minecraft:block/cube_all`, not `minecraft:block/cube_all.json`).

 WaveFront OBJ Models
 --------------------

 Forge adds a loader for the `.obj` file format.
 To use these models, the resource domain must be registered through `OBJLoader.addDomain`.
 This loader accepts any model location that is in a registered domain and whose path ends in `.obj`.
 The `.mtl` file should be placed next to the `.obj` and will automatically be used with the `.obj`.
-The `.mtl` file will probably have to be manually edited to change the paths pointing to textures into Minecraft RLs.
-Additinally, the V axis for textures may be flipped if an external program created the model (i.e. V = 0 may be the bottom edge, not the top).
+The `.mtl` file will probably have to be manually edited to change the paths pointing to textures into Minecraft `ResourceLocation`s.
+Additinally, the V axis for textures may be flipped depending on the external program that created the model (i.e. V = 0 may be the bottom edge, not the top).
 This may be rectified in the modelling program itself or done in a Forge blockstate JSON like so:

 ```json
 {